Anything could happen in defense policy under the Trump Administration

 Of one thing we do know for sure: Donald Trump is a master of the political narrative, and the story about public policy counts far more than those of us with a deductive train of mind might care to admit.
 It’s all the more reason, therefore, that we whose livelihoods and businesses rely on gaining insight into defense policy need a map of meaningful signposts to distinguish what’s really going on from the tales told about it.

-Steve Grundman is the M.A. and George Lund Fellow at the Brent Scowcroft Center.
+Steve Grundman is the M.A. and George Lund Fellow at the Scowcroft Center for Strategy and Security.
 A version of this essay was first published by Aviation Week & Space Technology.